Beam Protocol: MimbleWimble Architecture

 Quick Summary

 Beam is a private cryptocurrency designed to provide absolute user anonymity while maintaining the scalability of a global payment network.
 By utilizing the MimbleWimble protocol, Beam removes transaction history and metadata from the public ledger, ensuring that only the sender and receiver possess transaction details.
-Early 2026 sector valuations place the privacy coin market at $59 billion (Cryptorank, 2026), highlighting the increasing demand for confidential financial tools.
+Beam launched fairly, with no premine and no ICO, and follows a deflationary emission schedule that started at 100 BEAM per block and halves periodically against a hard cap of 262,800,000 BEAM.

 While understanding Beam Protocol is important, applying that knowledge is where the real growth happens.
 Create Your Free Crypto Trading Account to practice with a free demo account and put your strategy to the test.